World Meteorological Organization

 • validating the functionality and capability of a given standard (for example, for data encodings or interfaces)

-• providing a publicly available FOSS resource that is definitive and can be studied to better understand and/or implement a standard
+• providing a publicly available FOSS resource that is authoritative and can be studied to better understand and/or implement a standard

 RIs developed alongside a given specification are especially useful for agile, rapid and iterative feedback during the specification definition phase, leading to the approval of Technical Regulations with confidence.
-It is therefore strongly recommended to develop RIs as part of WMO Technical Regulation development to ensure fit for purpose and functionality.
-Citing a RI as part of a WMO Technical Regulation should not be required, but allowed if applicable.
+Developing RIs as part of WMO Technical Regulation development is therefore strongly encouraged, to ensure fit for purpose and functionality.
+Where a WMO Technical Regulation is supported by an RI, referencing it within the regulation may be appropriate, though this should not be a requirement.

 Note